jeannegoossens/Advent-Of-Code/2021/README.md

 - documenting my code with a short explanation of the algorithm for every script
 - revamping my python knowledge, since I have barely touched python the past months, and I would like to get back into it
 - trying out new packages and libraries that would be useful for AoC this year

+## Day 01
+A short script; for a list of integers, check how many of them are higher than their predecessor.
+And for the second part, use a rolling window sum of size 3 for comparisons.

+## Day 02
+For a list of instructions with a direction and a distance (e.g. "up 3", "forward 5", "down 2"), calculate the x,y coordinates of a submarine after following these instructions.
+Then multiply those to get to the answer.

+For the second part, another dimension "aim" is added, which adds a diagonal direction and affects the x,y coordinates.
+- on "up" decrease the aim with the distance,
+- on "down" increase the aim with the distance,
+- on "forward" increase x with the distance, and increase y with the distance multiplied by the aim.

+I suspect this code might be expanded on in future days' puzzles.